AudiusProject/audius-terminal-player/README.md

 Terminal-based music player written in Python for the best music in the world 🎵 🎧 💻

-Why open [Audius](https://audius.co) when you can browse and listen from the comfort of your very own terminal? 🧐 😜 🎶 (jk; our [ui](https://github.com/AudiusProject/audius-client) is the best!)
+Browse and listen to [Audius](https://audius.co) from the comfort of your very own terminal. 🎶

 Supported/tested platforms: MacOS 12+ 